You are currently viewing How to Deal with Rejection | Navigating the Emotional Storm

 “It’s okay.
 I see you.
 I hear you.
 We’ve got this.
 We’re safe.
 It’s just Dennis again.”

-Step Two: Calm The Water
+Step Two: Calm the Nervous System

-We’ve named the feeling – maybe even christened it with a name – and now it’s time to calm the water and anchor in.
+We’ve named the feeling, maybe even christened it with a name and now it’s time to calm the water and anchor in.
+And the good news is, we already know how to do this because all we really need is to breathe.

 You might remember way back in Blog 3b, we explored some simple breathing techniques to use when fear takes hold.
 Well, this is where theory becomes practice.